 - You can delete the comment

-If the assessment has been set to point-based assessment and assessors has been assigned to individual pages, a maximum limit for the amount of points a page can give will have been defined by the administrator.
-This restricts the maximum amount of points the assessor can give a student from that particular page.
-Furthermore, the page will need to be marked done before the final points can be assigned and registered to a participant.
-(See FLOWmulti: Point-based assessment - Assigned to pages)
+If the assessment has been set to point-based assessment and assessors have been assigned to individual sections, a maximum limit of points a section can give will have been defined by the administrator.
+This restricts the maximum amount of points the assessor can give a participant from that particular section.
+Furthermore, the section must be marked as done before the final points can be assigned and registered to a participant.
+(See FLOWmulti: point-based assessment - assigned to sections)

 Reading the statistics for the assignment

 The statistics are found in the overview (6 on Figure 1).
 These give you detailed information on how the particular participant answered compared to the rest of the participants.
 You will also see detailed information on amount of points granted for each particular question.